 ½ tbsp ground cinnamon

 Mix in flour and baking soda

 Refrigerate for 12 hours

-Roll the pastry thinly and cut out ginger snaps with a cutter
+Roll the pastry very thin and cut out shapes with cookie cutters

 A long time ago, when spices like cinnamon, ginger and cloves were expensive, making gingersnaps the way we know them today wasn’t possible for most people.
 In southern Sweden, where many Germans lived, one option was to bake “white gingersnaps,” which taste a bit like gingersnaps and a bit like regular biscuits.

 4 egg whites